Manulife Financial Corporation (MFC) Reveals an Earnings Mystery

 MFC’s Market Performance

-MFC stocks went down by -0.95% for the week, with a monthly drop of -9.37% and a quarterly performance of -10.56%, while its annual performance rate touched -18.38%.
-The volatility ratio for the week stands at 2.67% while the volatility levels for the past 30 days are set at 2.41% for Manulife Financial Corporation.
-The simple moving average for the period of the last 20 days is -7.07% for MFC stocks with a simple moving average of -17.34% for the last 200 days.
+MFC stocks went up by 2.55% for the week, with a monthly drop of -2.95% and a quarterly performance of -5.94%, while its annual performance rate touched -15.89%.
+The volatility ratio for the week stands at 2.47% while the volatility levels for the past 30 days are set at 2.43% for Manulife Financial Corporation.
+The simple moving average for the period of the last 20 days is -1.67% for MFC stocks with a simple moving average of -13.02% for the last 200 days.

-During the last 5 trading sessions, MFC fell by -0.95%, which changed the moving average for the period of 200-days by -15.62% in comparison to the 20-day moving average, which settled at $16.80.
-In addition, Manulife Financial Corporation saw -17.83% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, MFC rose by +2.55%, which changed the moving average for the period of 200-days by -9.36% in comparison to the 20-day moving average, which settled at $16.70.
+In addition, Manulife Financial Corporation saw -13.69% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for MFC